 Personal injury — What is it exactly?
 The term “personal injury” is used to describe any injury, physical or mental, that occurred because of someone’s intentional actions or negligence, or strict liability.
-Columbia injury attorneys share more about personal injury:
+Columbia injury lawyers share more about personal injury:

-Reasons for Personal Injury
+Reasons For Personal Injury

 - Intentional actions: someone hurts you on purpose.
 This includes assault, battery, and false imprisonment.